Section 37.8A Expedited Hearing Procedures

 (2) Consolidation.
 To the greatest extent possible, and only with the consent of the parties, hearings with respect to a given building shall be consolidated.

 (3) Conduct of Hearing.
 The hearing shall be conducted by an Administrative Law Judge designated by the Board.
 Both parties may offer such documents, testimony, written declarations or other evidence as may be pertinent to the proceedings.
 Stipulations of the parties as required under Sections 37.8A(b)(1), (b)(4) and (b)(5) shall be required as evidence.
 Burden of proof requirements set forth in Section 37.7 and 37.8 are applicable to the hearing categories in Section 37.8A(b) above.
 No record of the hearing shall be maintained for any purpose.

 (4) Order of the Administrative Law Judge.
 Based upon all criteria set forth in Section 37.7(4) and 37.8(e)(4) governing the petition, the Administrative Law Judge shall make a written order no later than ten (10) days after the hearing.
 The Administrative Law Judge shall make no findings of fact.
 The Administrative Law Judge shall order payment or refund of amounts owing to a party or parties, if amounts are owed, within a period of time not to exceed forty-five (45) days.

-(6) Finality of Administrative Law Judge"s Order.
-If no objection to the hearing officer"s order is made pursuant to Subsection (c)(5) above, the order become final.
+(6) Finality of Administrative Law Judge's Order.
+If no objection to the Administrative Law Judge's order is made pursuant to Subsection (c)(5) above, the order become final.
 The order is not subject to appeal to the Board under Section 37.8(f) nor is it subject to judicial review pursuant to Section 37.8(f)(9).